7 Foundational, Insight-Led Customer Journeys for Every Lifecycle Stage

 Here’s another example by Black Diamond:

-As with each of these campaigns, it’s important to periodically revisit the performance of your reactivation journeys to understand where and how to optimise.
+As with each of these campaigns, it’s important to periodically revisit the performance of your reactivation journeys to understand where and how to optimize.

 7. Post-Purchase Surveys